Copia (museum): History

-Name

-The original name for the museum was simply the American Center for Wine, Food and the Arts, though before opening it was additionally named after Copia, the Roman goddess of wealth and plenty.
-According to Joseph Spence in Polymetis (1755), Copia is a name used to describe the goddess Abundantia in poetry, and was referred to as Bona Copia in Ovid's Metamorphoses.

 Background

 The city of Napa has historically not received as many wine country tourists as the cities north of it.
 A $300 million flood management project around the turn of the 21st century to widen the Napa River and raise bridges prompted building developments.
 In the early 2000s, a large development was completed in the downtown area, as well as several hotels.
 Copia and the nearby Oxbow Public Market were two large developments also constructed around that time to increase tourist and media focus on the city of Napa.

 The museum opened in 2001, two months after the September 11 attacks.
 The museum's visitor attendance was much lower than what was projected; the museum partially attributed that to the depressed tourist economy stemming from the attacks.
+The original name for the museum was simply the American Center for Wine, Food and the Arts, though before opening it was additionally named after Copia, the Roman goddess of wealth and plenty.